 This may sound very tiresome, it may sound like it costs a lot of strength, but this is not the case.
 As you have to press much less hard, it will cost you less strength than otherwise.
-And there is a nice bonus to.
-Because of the fact that this method costs you less strength and because of the fact that you’ve already brought down the string on which you’re about to play your next note while playing the first note, you’ll be able to play much faster than you were used to.
+And there is a nice bonus to: because this method costs you less strength and because you have already brought down the string on which you are about to play your next note while playing the first note, you will be able to play much faster than you were used to.
 It takes less time to bring down the string of the next note when you start earlier!

-I want to conclude this lesson with a few e-mails, a question asked by a student about his left hand and my answer.
+I want to conclude this lesson with an e-mails, a question asked by a student about his left hand and my answer.

 Joris, the student, wrote:

-It’s not necessary to force and strain your fingers like this at all.
-It’s not necessary to use four fingers in four positions.
-It’s much better for you to use a technique that is common for acoustic bass players: use your ring finger and little finger as it were one finger, use the together to press down the string for a certain note.
+It is not necessary to force and strain your fingers like this.
+It is not necessary to use your four fingers like this.
+It is much better to use a technique that is common for acoustic bass players: use your ring finger and little finger as it were one finger, use them together to press down the string.
 When you play a F on the E string with your forefinger, you now use your ring finger and your little finger together on the same moment to play the G on the E string.
-Don’t believe teachers who say you should strain your fingers like you thought was better!
-You’ll risk cramp and injuries.
-It’s much better not to strain your fingers and play in a relaxed fashion, even if that means you’ll have to move your left hand around (much) more.
+Don’t believe teachers who say you should strain your fingers!
+You will risk cramp and injuries.
+It’s much better not to strain your fingers and play relaxed, even if that means you will have to move your left hand around (much) more.
 The more relaxed you play, the easier playing becomes.

-Usually people want to play with four fingers in four positions because they think they’ll be able to play much faster.
-This is a misconception: if you want to learn to play fast, you’ll have to learn to play as relaxed as possible.
+Usually people want to strain their fingers because they think they will be able to play faster if they stay in one position.
+This is a misconception: if you want to learn to play fast, you will have to learn to play as relaxed as possible.
 This I believe to be the absolute law of fast playing.
 It’s not the moving around of your left hand that will make it impossible to play fast.
 What makes playing fast impossible, is tension.
-Bass lesson three is dedicated to this subject.
+Bass lesson one is devoted to reaxation.

 You may find this page interesting.